infiniticio/docs.infinitic.io/src/pages/docs/introduction/terminology.md

 ---
 title: Terminology
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: This page is your starting point to learn about Services, Tasks, Workflows, and Clients in Infinitic's distributed task management framework.
+Dive into the foundational elements of Infinitic and streamline your distributed systems knowledge.
 ---
+Welcome to Infinitic!
+Understanding the key terms used in Infinitic is crucial for effectively utilizing its capabilities.
+This guide breaks down the essential terminology in simple terms, helping you get a clear picture of how Infinitic operates.

-## Service
+## Services

-**Services** are classes that implement domain-driven methods, called [tasks](#task) in Infinitic terminology.
-Typical self-explanatory examples are:
+Services are the backbone of Infinitic.
+They are classes that implement various tasks or functions that you want to perform.
+Think of services like distinct units in your application, each responsible for a specific type of job.
+Examples include:

-- `EmailService`
+- `EmailService` for handling email-related tasks.
-- `NotificationService`
+- `NotificationService` for sending notifications.
-- `InvoiceService`
+- `InvoiceService` for managing invoices.
-- `HotelBookingService`
-- `BankService`

-Services are exposed through our Apache Pulsar cluster by [workers](#worker).
+In the context of [workflows](#workflows), services are primarily defined by their interfaces and are invoked using event-based RPC (Remote Procedure Call).

+These services are implemented in classes within [workers](#worker), which are connected and managed via the Apache Pulsar cluster.
+They can be scaled across multiple workers to handle parallel processing, ensuring efficiency and resilience.

 ![Services](/img/concept-service@2x.png)

-As illustrated above:

-- one worker can contain multiple instances of the same service.
-This is useful for a worker to run multiple [tasks](#task) in parallel.
-- the same service can be deployed through multiple workers.
-This is useful to scale the service horizontally and ensure resiliency to the failure of a worker.

-A worker can also contain different services if needed.

-## Task
+## Tasks

-A **task** is a [service](#service)'s method.
-It can be

-- a database call;
-- an API call;
-- a complex domain-driven action;
-- actually anything!
-Tasks are processed inside [workers](#worker) and remotely invoked through Apache Pulsar.
+A **task** is essentially a method within a [service](#service) class.
+It can be anything from a database operation, an API call, to any complex action specific to your domain.
+Tasks are processed inside [workers](#worker) and are invoked remotely via Apache Pulsar.

 ![Tasks](/img/concept-task@2x.png)

-## Worker
+## Workers

-A **worker** is a running application connected to our Apache Pulsar cluster and configured to run one or multiple [services](#service).
-For each service that it contains, a worker does:

-- listen to the Apache Pulsar's topic dedicated to the service;
-- consume and deserialize their messages and process [tasks](#task) accordingly;
-- send back the serialized results.
-Workers are stateless and can be scaled horizontally.
+Workers are applications that run [services](#service).
+A worker embeds an Apache Pulsar's consumer listening the topics dedicated to each service it implements.
+When receiving the instruction to run a task, the worker deserializes the input, trigger the task procesing, and return the result to Pulsar in a JSON serialized format.
+Workers are stateless, meaning they don't store any data permanently, and can be scaled to meet demand.
+Workers also catch any [task](#task) failure, and manage retries,  ensuring that your distributed tasks are executed seamlessly.

 ![Workers](/img/concept-worker@2x.png)

 {% callout type="note"  %}

-When using Infinitic, we do not need to know anything about the messages exchanged between services and workflows.
-Infinitic handles that for us. under the hood, workers receive `ExecuteTask` command messages (with task's details) and return `TaskCompleted` (with task's result) or `TaskFailed` (with task's error) event messages.
-When using a choreography pattern, services need to know the events produced by other services.
-This is not the case here as we use an orchestration pattern.
-Services are fully decoupled.
+The complexity of communication between services and workflows is handled seamlessly for us.
+You don't have to worry about the underlying messages being sent back and forth.

+In Infinitic, we use an orchestration pattern.
+This is different from a choreography pattern where services need to be aware of the events produced by other services.
+With orchestration, services are completely independent or decoupled.
+They don't need to know about each other's events; Infinitic coordinates everything.

 {% /callout  %}

-## Workflow
+## Workflows

-A **workflow** is a special service dedicated to orchestrating the execution of different tasks (or sub-workflows) according to an execution logic directly described in its methods.
-Infinitic does not define workflows through JSON or Yaml files but with imperative code, following a modern [_workflow as code_](https://medium.com/swlh/code-is-the-best-dsl-for-building-workflows-548d6824f549) pattern.
+Workflows are special types of [services](#service) that orchestrate the execution of various tasks.
+Unlike traditional methods, Infinitic workflows are defined [using code](https://medium.com/swlh/code-is-the-best-dsl-for-building-workflows-548d6824f549), offering more flexibility and control.

 ![Workflows](/img/concept-workflow@2x.png)

-Workers running workflows are also stateless and can be scaled horizontally.
-They connect to a database storing the state of each workflow instance.
-Infinitic automatically maintains those states as workflow executions progress.
+Workflow workers are also stateless and scalable.
+They connect to databases like Redis or MySQL to manage the state of each workflow instance, ensuring smooth progress and stateful execution.

-Today, supported databases are Redis and MySQL.
-Adding another database is trivial; please [contribute](https://github.com/infiniticio/infinitic).
-Soon, workflow services could be deployed as [Pulsar stateful functions](https://pulsar.apache.org/docs/functions-overview/), removing the need to manage another database.

 {% callout type="note" %}

-Contrary to "normal" services, each workflow instance has its own message consumer using a [key-shared subscription](https://pulsar.apache.org/docs/concepts-messaging/#key_shared) on workflow's ID to ensure that all messages related to the same workflow instance are handled sequentially.
-This is needed to:

-- avoid race conditions induced by parallel handling of multiple messages related to the same workflow instance
-- maintain locally a cache of the workflow state
+Workflow services in Infinitic are managed differently compared to typical services.
+Each workflow consumer uses a method called a [key-shared subscription](https://pulsar.apache.org/docs/concepts-messaging/#key_shared), which is based on the workflow's ID.
+This approach is crucial for several reasons:

+- Infinitic guarantees that messages pertaining to a particular workflow instance are handled sequentially.
+This orderly processing is crucial to prevent race conditions that could occur if multiple messages for the same workflow were handled simultaneously.
+Avoiding these situations is key to ensuring a predictable and stable task flow.
+- Through the use of a key-shared subscription, a workflow service can receive all events linked to a specific workflow instance.
+This enables the service to keep a local cache of the workflow's state, reducing the need for frequent database queries.
-- avoid race conditions when saving workflow state in the database
+- Finally, there's no requirement for techniques like database locking to avert race conditions during the saving of workflow states in the database.
+This aspect significantly enhances Infinitic's scalability, ensuring that the database doesn't become a performance bottleneck.

 {% /callout  %}

-## Client
+## Clients

-We use a _client_ mainly to start new workflow instances.
-To do so, clients need to know the signature of workflow services and be able to connect to our Apache Pulsar cluster.
+**Client's Role.** The client is primarily used to initiate new workflow instances.
+It needs to understand the workflow services' signatures and connect to the Apache Pulsar cluster to start and manage workflows.

 ![Clients](/img/concept-client@2x.png)